OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ## Auto deployment

-With the introduction of the new *Azure* targets, you can also make use of [Automatic Deployment Triggers](https://octopus.com/docs/deployment-process/project-triggers/automatic-deployment-triggers), allowing you to have your infrastructure scripts / templates in a seperate deployment process to your application processes. *Automatic Deployment Triggers* can then be setup to trigger a deployment when a new instance of a web application gets created.
+With the introduction of the new *Azure* targets, you can also make use of [Automatic Deployment Triggers](https://octopus.com/docs/deployment-process/project-triggers/automatic-deployment-triggers), allowing you to have your infrastructure scripts / templates in a separate deployment process to your application processes. *Automatic Deployment Triggers* can then be set to trigger a deployment when a new instance of a web application gets created.

 ## Conclusion

+The new Dynamic Target provisioning cmdlets fill in the gap with our first implementation of Azure Web App targets from version 3.
+You know have full end to end control over management of your targets.
+This won't be the end of the road either for dynamic targets, with features such as dynamic environments and maintenance tasks on the horizon they will start to play a bigger role.
+We might even add a UI so it is one less line of code you have to write.

+Happy deployments.